Museum building D-2502 before facelift in 1996.

 In 2005, the USAJFKSWCS campus plan was approved and received MILCON funding.
 Unfortunately, the Museum (Building D-2502) was located where the new Training Command building was envisioned.
 In 2016, renovation began on Building D-2815 across from the USAJFKSWCS Chapel.
 The renovation tripled the size of the museum galleries and consolidated the museum administrative offices, library/conference room, arms room, and exhibit fabrication shop in one building.
 In 2017, the Museum moved into the newly renovated space.
 Storage is still maintained in another building.
 Exhibits are divided into three continuous galleries: WWI to 1959; Vietnam to 1990 operations; and the modern conflicts resulting from 9/11.

 In early 2020, command authority of the Museum was transferred from USAJFKSWCS to the USASOC History Office.
 Due to the transfer and complications by COVID-19, the museum was closed to the public.
 During this time, the museum staff completed a 100% inventory of the museum’s holdings.
 In August 2020, after an outcry from the community about the museum’s extended closure, USASOC established a Museum Advisory Board of retired officers and NCOs to advise USASOC on the best way forward.
 Their recommendation, which was accepted, was to transfer the Museum back to SWCS and to reopen as soon as COVID-19 restrictions were lifted.
-The Museum re-opened on 1 April 2021.
+The Museum transferred in October 2020 and re-opened on 1 April 2021.

 Original Museum building sign.